simonhw/gardening-services/README.md

 - The phone number link opens the device's calling app with the number displayed.
 The email link similary open the device's email app with the email already entered in the "To:" field.
 - The Facebook and Instagram links direct the user to the homepages for those sites, but for a real business these links would point to the business' pages on those platforms.
 - Two links are included for SEO reasons and are discussed further in the [MARKETING.md](/MARKETING.md) file.
-    - A link to the Associaton of Landscape Contracters in Ireland website
+    - A link to the Associaton of Landscape Contractors in Ireland website
     - A link to the Royal Horticultural Society of Ireland website
 - Two other links are for important pages on the website:
     - The privacy policy page